isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    Lease Query hook library.

--  ``pedantic`` - enforce full conformance to the format produced by the Kea code, for instance no extra entries are allowed at the exception of ``comment``.
+-  ``pedantic`` - enforce full conformance to the format produced by the Kea code, for instance no extra entries are allowed with the exception of ``comment``.

 .. note::

-   Currently this feature is currently implemented for the memfile backend.
+   Currently this feature is implemented only for the memfile backend.
 The sanity check applies to the lease database in memory, not to the lease file, i.e. inconsistent leases will stay in the lease file.